xiix0/scam/README.md

-Kindness is a language which the deaf can hear and the blind can read.
+Fame is a vapor; popularity an accident; the only earthly certainty is oblivion.
 		-- Mark Twain